What Is Training Preferences?

-Training Preferences are a powerful way to customise your running plan to give you control over your Training Volume and Difficulty.
+Training Preferences are a powerful way to customise your running plan to give you control over your Training Volume (how much your run) and Difficulty (how hard your sessions are).
 Keeping your training structured and sustainable, you can now adjust these factors independently so you can progress in a way that works best for you.

 For example, you can reduce the number of structured long runs, tweak the intensity of harder sessions, or set a cap on your maximum long run distance.